TadeoRubio/python-pyodbc-msodbcsql17/README.md

 ## Don't forget

-This image haven't pyodbc yet, so please remember including on your deployment.
+This image hasn't pyodbc yet, so please remember include it on your deployment.

 ### License